Timer

 2. Enable Q timer to have a countdown that runs from the moment your audience starts the Q and is for the entire Q.

-3. Enable Pause timer on non-question blocks to stop the timer on blocks that don't count towards the score.
-This gives your audience as much time as they need to complete a content block.
+3. Enable Pause timer on non-question blocks to stop the timer on blocks that don't count towards the score, such as content blocks and forms.

-7. Enter the number of seconds at which you want a warning to appear in the Warning at field.
-If you do not want a warning, enter 0.
+7. Enter the number of seconds at which you want a warning to appear in the Warning at field (default: 10 seconds).
+The timer changes color to signal urgency.
+Enter 0 to disable the warning.

 8. Enable Auto pause to automatically stop the timer in between blocks.
 This means that if your audience is experiencing slower or faster internet, the timer is not affected and will continue when the next block has fully loaded.